 - a.
 The principal accountant and external auditor of the Company is the accounting firm of SyCip Gorres Velayo & Company (SGV & Co.).
-The same accounting firm is being recommended for election at the scheduled annual stockholders' meeting. - b.
+The same accounting firm is being recommended for election at the scheduled annual stockholders' meeting with an audit fee of Php4,970,000, exclusive of value-added tax. - b.
 Representatives of SGV & Co. for the most recently completed fiscal year are expected to be present at the annual stockholders' meeting.
 They will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.

 Pursuant to the General Requirements of Revised SRC Rule 68, Par.
 3 (Qualifications and Reports of Independent Auditors), the Company has engaged SGV & Co. as external auditor of the Company.
-Ms. Cyril Jasmin B. Valencia is the audit partner for the years 2021, 2020 and 2019, while Mr. Carlo c.
-Changes in and disagreements with accountants on accounting and financial disclosure
+Ms. Cyril Jasmin B. Valencia is the audit partner for the years 2022, 2021, 2020 and 2019, while Mr. Carlo Paolo V. Manalang served as such for the audit years 2018 and 2017.

+c.
+Changes in and disagreements with accountants on accounting and financial disclosure d.
+Audit and audit-related fees